iaudouard/animerecommender/README.md

 1. Setup a Firebase project at [https://firebase.google.com/](https://firebase.google.com/)

+2. Head to our [API](https://rapidapi.com/uruguay-nomas-uruguay-nomas-default/api/anime-recommender/) to get an api key

-2. Clone the repo
+3. Clone the repo
    ```sh
    git clone https://github.com/fusunnn/animerecommender
    ```
-3. Install the packages
+4. Install the packages
    ```sh
    yarn install
    ```
-4. Enter your Firebase project data in `.env` - a boilerplate for this is available in the `.env.example` --> to use it modify the file's name to `.env` and add in your own keys
+5. Enter your Firebase project data in `.env` - a boilerplate for this is available in the `.env.example` --> to use it modify the file's name to `.env` and add in your own keys

    ```env
    REACT_APP_API_KEY=
    REACT_APP_AUTH_DOMAIN=